cyberark/conjur-api-python/README.md

 Returns a Python dictionary of information about the client making an API request (such as its IP address, user, account, token expiration date, etc).

+#### `set_authenticator_state(authenticator_id, enabled)`

+Allows enabling and disabling an authenticator.

+_Note: This functionality relies on an endpoint in Conjur which is part of an early implementation of support for enabling Conjur authenticators via the API, and is currently available at the Community (or early alpha) level.
+This endpoint is still subject to breaking changes in the future._

+#### `authenticate()`

+Performs an authentication with Conjur, based on the authentication strategy and credentials provider there were given to the client.
+This method is not required, it will also be done implicitly and automatically when session with Conjur needs to be refreshed.

 ## Contributing